GilliCode/flipping-utilities-json-editor/CONTRIBUTING.md

 # Contributing to Flipping Utilities JSON Editor

 We welcome contributions from the team!
-Here's how you can help:
+If you'd like to contribute, please follow these steps:

 ## Submitting Changes
 1. Create a new branch for your feature or bug fix (`git checkout -b feature-name` or `git checkout -b bugfix-name`).